View and filter tasks.

 Open Terminal, type in top , and press the enter key.
 You'll be presented with a real-time look at everything going on with your Mac's inner components.
 At the top of the window show in red , you'll see how many applications are running, which are stuck in a "busy" state, which are "sleeping", and how many threads are currently being occupied.
 Also shown here is your CPU processor usage, including the percent being used up by you, by the system, and what's sitting idle.

-The next section shown in green is devoted to memory usage both physical memory and virtual memory.
+enter site The next section shown in green is devoted to memory usage both physical memory and virtual memory.
 The last section shown in blue shows network information packets being sent in and out and hard drive information the amount of data being read and written.

 Feb 11, Every application on a Mac comprises of one or more processes.
 Open the Terminal application; List the running processes; Find the process.
 Jul 3, The Linux terminal has a number of useful commands that can display The following command lists all processes running on your system.